 The course will be available for 3-4 weeks after the end of the course.
 This will enable you to use the content and to save anything that will be useful for your future training.

 If you do experience any difficulties with technology, please contact our dedicated help desk which you will need to contact and explain the problem.
 They will try to help you resolve the problem as soon as possible.
 Their contact details are: firstname.lastname@example.org.

-Yes, we provide certificates for completing the whole course or per unit if you choose to take a select number of units.
-Gaining a certificate is dependent on completing all the tasks in the course or unit.
+Yes, we provide certificates for completing the whole course.
+Gaining a certificate is dependent on completing all the tasks in the course.
 Please note that this course does not provide any kind of credit.

 Your tutors are experienced teacher trainers who have worked in a range of different contexts and settings.
 Nick is the co-author of ETpedia Teacher Training, a resource book for both experienced and new teacher trainers.
 You can read a review of their book here and here.
 We recommend that you buy the book to complement your studies on this course.
 You can buy the Kindle edition here and the spiral-bound edition here.